FE-Schrift: Development

 Another motivation for the new typeface came from a spike in the theft rate of license plates in the early 1970s.
 And despite the requirement to hinder falsification, the scope document did list that point only in the second place.
-The first priority was a requirement for readability by humans and machines as the decade was the same that saw the development of other typefaces for optical character recognition, namely OCR-A and OCR-B. The RAF terrorism however allowed to fund a project over a couple of years — running from the functional scope document being created in 1977 to the final decision of 1982 to not introduce the design on license plates.
+The first priority was a requirement for readability by humans and machines as the decade was the same that saw the development of other typefaces for optical character recognition, namely OCR-A and OCR-B. The RAF terrorism however allowed to fund a project over a couple of years — running from the functional scope document being created in 1977 to the final decision of 1982 not to introduce the design on license plates.
 It ended up in the drawer.

 The final publication in German law for the usage on license plates includes three variants – normal script (Mittelschrift) with 75 mm high and 47.5 mm wide letters and 44.5 mm wide digits (75 x), narrow script (Engschrift) with 75 mm high and 40.5 mm wide letters and 38.5 wide digits (75 x) and a small script (verkleinerte Mittelschrift) with 49 mm high and 31 mm wide letters and 29 mm wide digits (59 x).
 The legal typeface includes umlaut vowels as these occur in German county codes at the start of the license plate number.
 The narrow font allows nine characters to be put on a standard Euro license plate — shorter numbers are supposed to be printed with larger spaces between characters as to fill the available space on the plate.